Where Nature Meets Community

 Shire | Weipa Town Authority

-• provide durable playground facilities to the local park for residents.
+• Providing durable and engaging playground facilities within the local park.

-• enhance the site frontage with randomly placed trees.
+• Beautifying the site frontage with a natural arrangement of trees.

-• enhance the pedestrian connectivity of the site by provide walking circuit footpaths for residents throughout the park and subdivision.
+• Improving pedestrian connectivity by incorporating walking circuits throughout the park and subdivision.

 streetscape character and performance